 At any workplace, on an average one out of four women have been either physically or mentally harassed.
 It is the employer‘s responsibility to have a keen eye on these issues at an early phase and stop women from getting harassed.
 Employers should act immediately in such cases to ensure the culprit has been punished, and take necessary measures to help the victim in any possible way.
 Employers should take precautionary measures at the workplace to avoid such misdemeanors in the future.
 Ignorance towards such activities at workplace is a clear indication of gender inequality happening within the organization.

 - Creating an Open Minded Atmosphere

 Gender equality can be achieved at the workplace, only when the employers, process owners, managers, and team leads have a broad and open-minded policy.
-If most of the departments within the enterprise are gender biased, then it will surely affect the growth of the company in the long term.
-Employees should be appreciated based on their talent and performance, and not by employer’s personal favorites.
+If most of the departments within the enterprise are gender-biased, then it will surely affect the growth of the company in the long term.
+Employees should be appreciated based on their talent and performance, and not by the employer’s personal favorites.